Gajol/IT-Notes/Enterprise Architecture/Digital Architecture/digital-architect.md

 Airbnb: [Open source data tools - Apache Superset and Apache Airflow](https://preset.io/blog/max-speaks-with-former-airbnb-data-leaders-on-building-data-organizations/).
 Data memorization, manage open source projects, building a data culture, political capital for data, where is data management heading?

+# People

+USA think tank CSIS challenges IC to [re-think the skillset level needed](https://www.csis.org/analysis/thinking-small-how-intelligence-community-can-catalyze-digital-transformation) to leverage data, indicate hobby-level people might be suitable.

+> While it is often noted that the [IC has long struggled ](https://intelligence.house.gov/UploadedFiles/Final_Start_Report_v4.pdf)to recruit, clear, and onboard science and technology talent, these small data, mission-specific problems do not require the world’s leading computer scientists and mathematicians.
+Often what they need are eager, technically inclined people with “hobby-grade” coding skills and a basic understanding of data analysis.
+If leaders look close enough, they may find that there is more latent technical talent in their organizations than they realize. — [CSIS Think Small, Catalyze Digital Transformation](https://www.csis.org/analysis/thinking-small-how-intelligence-community-can-catalyze-digital-transformation)

+**1.** **Hobby** **Grade:** The individual has a basic understanding of the technical domain and may have some experience with related tools or technologies, but they are still primarily engaged in the area as a hobby or interest.

+**2.** **Novice:** The individual has some experience in the technical domain and has a solid understanding of fundamental concepts and skills.
+However, they may still be relatively new to the field and may require guidance or supervision.

+**3.** **Intermediate:** The individual has a good level of knowledge and experience in the technical domain, and can work independently on most tasks.
+They are able to apply their skills effectively and may be starting to specialize in certain areas.

+**4.** **Advanced:** The individual is highly skilled and experienced in the technical domain, and can handle complex tasks independently.
+They are recognized as a subject matter expert and may mentor or guide others.

+**5.** **World-Leading:** The individual is a recognized expert in the technical domain, with deep knowledge and experience.
+They are capable of solving complex problems and driving innovation in the field, and may be a thought leader or influencer in the industry.

 [^topline]: A company's gross sales or revenue , reported at the top of an income statement.
 What would a government department's top line be?